 Why does ransomware matter?

-For criminal organizations, the use of ransomware provides a very straight line from development to profit, as the comparatively manual labor of identity theft requires more resources.
-As such, the burgeoning growth of ransomware can be attributed to the ease of deployment, and a high rate of return relative to the amount of effort put forth.
+For cybercriminals, the use of ransomware provides a very straight line from development to profit, as the comparatively manual labor of identity theft requires more resources.
+As such, the growth of ransomware can be attributed to the ease of deployment and a high rate of return relative to the amount of effort put forth.
+Newer ransomware attacks double down on the profit factor, including cryptocurrency miners to utilize the processing power of infected systems as they are left otherwise idle, waiting for victims to pay the ransom.

-For IT professionals, the risk of ransomware extends beyond desktops and notebook workstations, but has historically included smartphones and other connected computing devices, such as Synology NAS products and Android TV devices.
+For IT professionals, the risk of a ransomware infection extends beyond desktops and notebook workstations but has historically included smartphones and other connected computing devices, such as Synology NAS products and Android-powered smart TVs and set-top boxes.
 While home users were traditionally the targets of ransomware, business networks have been increasingly targeted by criminals.
-Additionally, servers have become high-profile targets for ransomware attackers, as unpatched software makes systems vulnerable.
+Additionally, servers have become high-profile targets for malicious ransomware attackers, as unpatched, internet-connected systems are easy targets.

 - Skyrocketing Android ransomware has quadrupled over past year, says new report (TechRepublic)